jsCow/jscow-node-editor/README.md

 ```

 ## Watch
 You can the grunt-contrib-watch plugin to call all grunt tasks automatically by change a **js** file or **less** file within the **src/** directory.
 To refresh your page automatically after calling the watch task you have to install the browser plugin **LiveReload**.

-For using the watcher run the follow command in your nodejs command client:
+To using the watcher run the follow command in your nodejs command client:
 ```sh
 grunt watch
 ```

-## Dependencies
+## Development dependencies

-`jscow-node-editor` needs the following node packages:
+For development the `jscow-node-editor` there needs the following node packages:
 All packages will be installed with command **'npm install'**.

 * [grunt](https://www.npmjs.com/package/grunt) - The JavaScript Task Runner.